wacncontent/CustomizeTool/removeCommentOutput2/articles/storage/storage-table-design-guide.md

 -	***Do not create hot partitions.*** Choose keys that enable you to spread your requests across multiple partitions at any point of time.
 -	***Avoid spikes in traffic.*** Smooth the traffic over a reasonable period of time and avoid spikes in traffic.
--	***Don’t necessarily create a separate table for each type of entity.*** When you require atomic transactions across entity types, you can store these multiple entity types in the same partition in the same table.
+-	***Don't necessarily create a separate table for each type of entity.*** When you require atomic transactions across entity types, you can store these multiple entity types in the same partition in the same table.
 -	***Consider the maximum throughput you must achieve.*** You must be aware of the scalability targets for the Table service and ensure that your design will not cause you to exceed them.

 As you read this guide, you will see examples that put all of these principles into practice.